moq-wg/moq-transport/draft-lcurley-warp.md

 ## Introduction
 Warp is a live transport protocol that utilizes the QUIC network protocol {{QUIC}}, either directly or via WebTransport {{WebTransport}}.
+It was originally developed for live media, but has been generalized for similar use-cases.

 * {{motivation}} covers the background and rationale behind Warp.
 * {{objects}} covers how data is fragmented into objects.